Withdrawal from a car purchase contract

 What about rescission of the purchase contract for a new car?

-In a new car claim, the buyer can claim for the supply of a new part, the rectification of the defect, a discount on the purchase price, the supply of a new car (if appropriate to the nature of the defect) and , as a last resort, rescission of the contract of sale of the car.
+In a new car claim, the buyer can claim for the supply of a new part, the rectification of the defect, a discount on the purchase price, the supply of a new car (if this is in line with the nature of the defect) and , as a last resort, rescission of the car purchase contract.

 The buyer has the right to withdraw if: